beatrizsmerino/vue-gh-pages/README-v1.md

 git add -A

 # Commit the changes
-git commit -m 'ci(deploy): build files for production in the dist folder'
+git commit -m "ci(deploy): build files for production in the dist folder"

 # Push the new files to the remote repository if you are deploying to github.io
 git push -f https://github.com/<USER_NAME>/<REPO_NAME>.git master:gh-pages